Inheritance Tax and Gifts to Grandchildren: A Guide

 How Taper Relief Works

-Taper relief only applies if the total value of gifts made in the seven years before you die exceeds the £325,000 tax-free threshold.
+Taper relief only applies if the total value of gifts made in the seven years before you die exceeds the £325,000 outside the scope of IHT threshold.
 The rate of tax on the gift depends on when it was given, relative to your death.
 For instance, gifts given three to four years before death are taxed at 32%, while those given six to seven years before death are taxed at just 8%.

 To illustrate, let’s consider a scenario where you gift £200,000 to your grandchild.
 If you pass away five years later, the gift would be taxed at 16% due to taper relief, resulting in a tax liability of £32,000.
 However, if you had given the same gift seven years before your passing, the tax rate would be 8%, reducing the liability to £16,000.